- PhD, Yale University

 Petersen Boring also works closely with students to examine innovations in sustainability education through the Liberal Arts Research Collaborative (LARC).
 Through LARC, select undergraduates work alongside professors in the summer to study the arts, humanities and social sciences.

-During his LARC project with Peterson Boring, Curry says his professor treated him like a peer, not a student.
+During his LARC project with Petersen Boring, Curry says his professor treated him like a peer, not a student.
 Since completing the project, they have presented their research in tandem at the 2012 Oregon Higher Education Sustainability Conference, among other conferences.

 “My work with Wendy has honed my thoughts around education improvement and increased my ability to work as a change agent,” Curry says.
 “She has inspired me to continue being a leader wherever I go.”